 - Three letters of recommendation, including one from a current or previous (paid or voluntary) work experience.
 Others suggested may include an academic faculty or professional associate.
 The individuals writing recommendations should know the applicant's qualifications well.
 Complete recommendation form.
 A copy is acceptable.

-- A personal letter outlining the applicant's career goals, what he/she hopes to gain from participation in the PDI, why he/she chose to apply to an internship with a strong foundation in community and public health nutrition, why you want to enter the dietetics profession, what are some experiences that have helped to prepare you for your career, what are your short-term and long-term goals and what are your strengths and weaknesses or areas needing improvement?
+- A personal letter outlining the applicant's career goals, what he/she hopes to gain from participation in the PDI, why he/she chose to apply to an internship with a strong foundation in community and public health nutrition, why he/she want to enter the dietetics profession, what are some experiences that have helped to prepare you for your career, what are your short-term and long-term goals and what are your strengths and weaknesses or areas needing improvement?

 The letter is limited to 1,000 words or less, Times New Roman (12 font) and single spaced.
 Indicate a phone number and e-mail address where you can be reached, if necessary, on Applicant Appointment Day.